Gleb-a-p/NeuralWaifu/README.md

 ## To run the program(Windows)
 For start, you need Python version 3.11 and higher.
 To compile the project you should create python project venv and build it with `pip install -r requirements.txt` command.
-Also, you should download model of Vosk to `/app/modules/core/logic` folder.
+Also, you should download model of Vosk to `/app/modules/core/logic/` folder.
 You can get the latest from the official website (link: https://alphacephei.com/vosk/models).
 The one I was using is small russian model.
 Run `/app/modules/core/logic/main.py`
 Also, check `app/etc/config.ini.example` and `/app/modules/core/logic/config.py` and set required values (api key in `config.ini`, device index in `config.py`). `config.ini.example` you need rename to `config.ini`.
 You can get the API key on the OpenRouter website (link: https://openrouter.ai/).
 It will also work without an api key, but worse because it uses a free model.
 Without the Internet, it will recognize commands, but will not be able to access the OpenAI api key.
-The VA can play music that is saved in the `/app/modules/audio/music folder`.
-Screenshots are saved in the `C:/Users/[user]/Desktop/Screenshots` folder.
+The VA can play music that is saved in the `/app/modules/audio/music/` folder.
+Screenshots are saved in the `C:/Users/[user]/Desktop/Screenshots/` folder.
+Also, you need to correct all file paths in `/app/modules/core/logic/config.py` (Links and file paths), if it needs.

 ## Supported Languages
 Currently, only Russian language is supported.